Feature Review

 6.2 Use of machine learning and ai in feed formulation

 The integration of machine learning (ML) and artificial intelligence (AI) in feed formulation represents a significant technological advancement in aquaculture.
 These technologies enable the development of predictive models that can accurately determine the nutritional needs and growth trajectories of fish.
-For example, a web-based combined nutritional model has been developed to predict the growth, feed requirement, and waste output of gibel carp, utilizing data from multiple sources to optimize feed formulations.
+For example, a web-based combined nutritional model has been developed to predict the growth, feed requirement, and waste output of gibel carp, utilizing data from multiple sources to optimize feed formulations (Figure 1).
 Such models can process vast amounts of data to provide real-time recommendations, thereby enhancing feed efficiency and reducing environmental impact.
 The application of ML and AI in feed formulation not only improves the precision of nutritional interventions but also supports sustainable aquaculture practices by minimizing waste and optimizing resource use (Liu et al., 2018).

 6.3 Automation and smart feeding systems for carp aquaculture